-- Internet access from your local telephone company or Internet Service Provider (ISP) using a DSL modem or cable modem. - A PC using a fixed IP address or dynamic IP address assigned via DHCP, as well as a gateway server address and DNS server address from your service provider. - A computer equipped with a 10 Mbps, 100 Mbps, or 10/100 Mbps Fast Ethernet card, or a USB-to-Ethernet converter. - TCP/IP network protocol installed on each PC that needs to access the Internet. - A web browser, such as Microsoft Internet Explorer 5.0 or above installed on one PC at your site for configuring the Wireless 11g Router.
+- Internet access from your local telephone company or Internet Service Provider (ISP) using a DSL modem or cable modem. - A PC using a fixed IP address or dynamic IP address assigned via DHCP, as well as a gateway server address and DNS server address from your service provider. - A computer equipped with a 10 Mbps, 100 Mbps, or 10/100 Mbps Fast Ethernet card, or a USB-to-Ethernet converter. - TCP/IP network protocol installed on each PC that needs to access the Internet. - A Java-enabled web browser, such as Microsoft Internet Explorer 5.5 or above, Firefox 1.0 or Mozilla 1.7 installed on one PC at your site for configuring the Wireless Barricade.